d8ahazard/docker-phlex/README.md

 ## Parameters

-By default, Phlex is set to listen on ports 5666 and 5667 - these can be modified by editing the file /config/
+By default, Phlex is set to listen on ports 5666 and 5667 (SSL) - these can be modified by editing the file `/config/`

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

-* `-v /config` - Where muximux should store its files
+* `-v /config` - Where Phlex should store its files
 * `-e PGID` for GroupID (optional) - see below for explanation
 * `-e PUID` for UserID (optional) - see below for explanation
 * `-e TZ` for timezone setting (optional), eg Europe/London